It is entirely possible to use safe crib bumper alternatives to improve your baby’s sleep. You just need these strategies!!

 Risk of Strangulation

-As a responsible parent, we are to ensure that crib bumper ties are tied properly with no extra strings hanging.
+As responsible parents, we are to ensure that crib bumper ties are tied properly with no extra strings hanging.

 The risk of strangulation can be easily avoided using a safe crib bumper alternative with Velcro or zipper instead of ties.
 Or simply tie the strings tightly.